How to draw Cast Shadow with Diverging source light easily!

 To illustrate both techniques, let’s consider the volumes in the videos to be something you could hold in your hand.
 Basically, I consider that the “Parallel source light” would come from a (huge) wide source of light such as the sun.

 The “Diverging source light” would fit better for small lights such as projectors.

-Note that it’s all about scale.
-If you draw an entire city with high buildings, you may want to use the Diverging source light.
+If you draw an entire city with high buildings, from an eagle viewpoint, you could use the Diverging source light.
 It may give a more “dramatic” result.

 Cast shadow with 1 projector.